LucasJMO/E6Plus/classes/Rogue.md

 **Defensive Roll**: If an attack (from a weapon or some other blow) would reduce a rogue to 0 or fewer hit points.
 The rogue may attempt a reflex saving throw (DC = damage dealt).
 If the save succeeds, he takes only half damage from the blow.

 **Improved Healing**: A rogue gains an enhancement to their natural healing abilities.
-For every 15 minutes a rogue spends out of combat they recover 1 hitpoint.
+For every 60 minutes a rogue spends out of combat they recover 1 hitpoint.
 This is in addition to hitpoints regained via other methods (resting for example).
+If the rogue already has Improved Healing from some other source they gain Greater Improved Healing instead.

 **Opportunist**: Once per round, a rogue can make an attack of opportunity against an opponent who has just been struck for damage in melee by another character.